SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 #### The stiff solver takes forever to take steps for my PDE discretization

 The solvers for stiff solvers require solving a nonlinear equation each step.
-In order to do so, they have to do a few Newton steps.
+To do so, they have to do a few Newton steps.
 By default, these methods assume that the Jacobian is dense, automatically calculate the Jacobian for you, and do a dense factorization.
 However, in many cases you may want to use alternatives that are more tuned for your problem.